This is a transcript from a recent speech given by Jenny Lindsay at the Aye Talks event on the 1st June 2014

 If I had left school a decade later, in 2009, those grades would have made it a struggle to get into university.
 As it was, I got a place on my first choice.
 University was rapidly becoming just ‘something you had to do,’ I remember, if you wanted to ‘achieve success’.
 I was 17 years old, magnificently unclear what I wanted to do, and in a vibrant city full of exciting bars, clubs and artistic happenings.
 I dropped out after a year, working in various jobs I didn’t really struggle to find, including waitressing, bar work and door-to-door sales.
 I benefitted from the introduction of the minimum wage, and my rent was a reasonably affordable £175.00 per month.

 If I had left school a decade later, in 2009, both my minimum wage and my rent would have been higher; the wage meagrely, the rent massively.
 Rent currently, for a similar room in a shared flat is £375 per month.
 If I had left school a decade later, I would have been told similar things to what I was told in 1999; that a university education is a must-have to achieve success; that it is something you have to do if you want to be “middle-class”; that it is something you must do straight from school.
+And it’s important to use this seotoolscentre.com tool to write better projects and attract more customers to your business.
 But now, there is an added dimension:

 I have heard young people panicked that they won’t get into university, with a palpable fear that their life will be ruined if they don’t get in; but at the same time as knowing that a degree is not a guarantee of any job.
 I have also heard young people give themselves and their peers a hard time for working in McDonald’s or other minimum wage jobs, reflecting the way that privileged adult society unfairly views and portrays such jobs.
 I’ve had young people tell me that that they are worried about their exams, worried that they are stupid, or failures already, because they’ve internalised the menacing message, told to them by undoubtedly well-meaning adults, that if you ‘screw up at school, you’re screwed for life.’
 This, at the same time as young people are told that an A today means far less than it did ten years ago, and certainly less than it did back in the days when a minority of people would manage to get them!
 It’s clear that some find this narrative a comfort: that affluence, or degrees, or mortgages or relatively stable employment were won through individual hard work alone; that structure and governance and opportunity had nothing to do with it; that young people now just need to try harder.
 Rather than stopping, pausing and saying, “There but for the sake of ten years, or twenty, or forty-five years, go I…” we are led to believe that young people are less skilled, less literate, less employable, than we were.